 Monte Sereno, California

-Welcome to the City of Monte Sereno’s elder abuse and neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the City of Monte Sereno’s elder abuse and neglect website for Yeroushalmi Law.
 Our attorneys are experienced in nursing home and assisted living facility elder law cases.
 Long-term care facilities are responsible for maintaining the quality of life of their residents.
 We believe that the provision of poor quality of care to an elderly resident that results in negative health outcomes is reprehensible.

 Dehydration among nursing home residents occurs far too often.
 According to a recent study, 6-month incidence of dehydration was as high as 1 in 3.
 Up to 1.4% of residents in a single nursing home are dehydrated.
 In Taiwan, fluid intake of 45% of residents was below the estimated requirements.
 Moreover, 7.8% of hospitalized older individuals are dehydrated.